Women’s sexual health – libido is a Latin word that simply means desire, lust and sex drive.

 • Stress is another important factor.

-• Excess alcohol and depression.
+• Excessive alcohol consumption and depression.

 • Poor nutrition and obesity, which can affect energy levels, hormone imbalance and self-image as well as womens sex health.